June Angela: Career highlights

 She then went to Kyoto to film the TV movie American Geisha (CBS), which was based on the autobiographical book by Liza Dalby.

 Other TV roles include recurring on Mad TV, starring in Nightingale, ER, Step By Step, Hannah Montana and Dexter.
 She was also featured on the Emmy Award-winning special Free to be You and Me, which starred numerous luminaries.
-Her voice work includes the Emmy Award-winning series The Big Blue Marble Nickelodeon's The Wild Thornberrys, Danny Phantom and Walt Disney Studios' English dub of the acclaimed Hayao Miyazaki animated film Kiki's Delivery Service for which she did voices and is also co-writer of "Soaring", the main title song.
+Her voice work includes the Emmy Award-winning series The Big Blue Marble, Nickelodeon's The Wild Thornberrys, Danny Phantom, and Walt Disney Studios' English dub of Kiki's Delivery Service, for which she co-wrote the song "Soaring".

 Angela holds the distinction of making the youngest solo soprano debut at age 10 as Flora in Benjamin Britten's The Turn of the Screw with the New York City Opera at Lincoln Center.
 Later, Angela's solo album, released on Original Cast Records, features a full orchestra on songs from shows she has done, which includes a medley from The Electric Company and several jazz numbers.

-Angela was interviewed for the 2006 DVD release of The Best of The Electric Company.
-She was one of several Electric Company alumni (along with Morgan Freeman and Rita Moreno and Children's Television Workshop founder Joan Ganz Cooney) who shared their memories of working on the show.
+In 2006, Angela and other cast members of The Electric Company, including Morgan Freeman, Rita Moreno, and Joan Ganz Cooney, were interviewed for the 2006 DVD The Best of The Electric Company.

 Angela was levitated atop the World Trade Center by Doug Henning in the "highest levitation in the world".
 In June 1976, the photo was featured on the cover of The Electric Company Magazine.

-She has recorded over 40 audiobook titles using different character voices primarily for children on Audible.
+She has recorded over 40 audiobook titles using different character voices, primarily for children on Audible.